GlistenSTAR/GlistenSTAR/README.md

 #### :heart: I'm passionate about:

 I am a web developer.
 I have 10+ years of experience writing web apps that span consumer productivity software to mission-critical financial trading platforms.
 I have extensive knowledge of front-end JavaScript and browser APIs as well as significant experience with popular frameworks and libraries like React and Redux.
 As a full stack developer, my main programming language is Javascript, PHP, Python.
-I have good experience with Angular, Vue, ❤️React❤️.
-Particularly React is my ❤️ framework and also I have rich experenice on React Framework(MERN).
+I have good experience with ❤️Svelte❤️, Angular, Vue, ❤️React❤️.
+Particularly React, Svelte is my ❤️ framework and also I have rich experenice on React Framework(MERN), Svelte Framework(SvelteKit, Vite).
 Including framwork that said above, I have done 30 web site with Laravel, MERN, MEAN, Nuxt, Next.

 I have also strong technical understanding of various machine learning algorithms, including Neural networks and Deep learning.